qupath/qupath-docs/docs/advanced/omero.md

   - Parameter selection
 ::::

 You have the possibility to delete annotations already present on the OMERO server.
 Since some groups allow multiple users to send annotations to the same image, you can delete the annotations of all or of one specific user.
-Deleting annotations of different users might not always work due to permissions.
+Note that you will only see users for whom you have sufficient permissions to delete annotations.

 :::{Note}
 The user interface only lets the possibility to send annotations, not detections.
 This is because OMERO does not well support sending thousands of objects.
 If you do so, you might make the entire server unresponsive.